WildCodeSchool/initiation-java-calculotron/README.md

 # Calculotron 3000

+Clone this repository and open the project's folder.

 ## 1. How to execute it

 You need to have the *Java Development Kit* and *JavaFX* installed.
 Type this command (only once) :